-The PEERS in Public Records Survey results are in and being analyzed!
-This online survey from GovQA was created to shed light on the key public records priorities across state and local governments for the coming year.
+The Inaugural PEERS in Public Records Survey from GovQA was created to shed light on the key public records priorities across state and local governments for the coming year.

 We received 320 submissions from public records custodians working in 257 unique agencies all across the country.
-Read below for some of the early results.
+See results below.

 - 51% of respondents represent a public safety organization